EpicEric/sandhole/book/src/advanced_uses.md

 | ----- | ----------------------------------------- | ---------------------------------------------------- |
 | CNAME | <pre>\_acme-challenge.my.domain.net</pre> | <pre>\_acme-challenge.my.domain.net.server.com</pre> |

-This lets dnsrobocert manage the ACME challenge for you.
+This lets dnsrobocert manage the ACME challenge for you, as long as the admin updates the configuration.